aas312/insurance_dapp/README.md

 ### Login to the application
 At this point the local ganache-cli chain should be running, the ethererum-bridge for Oraclize calls should be started, the contracts should be migrated to the local chain and the local application should be running on http://localhost:3000/

-You should see "Insurance Dapp" as the title and "Login with Uport" in the upper right hand corner.
+You should see "Insurance Dapp" as the title and "Login with Uport" in the upper right hand corner in the browser window.

 Clicking "Login with Uport" will the give the uPort login options.